Confidentiality Protection in the 2020 US Census of Population and Housing: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 The views expressed in this article are those of the authors and not the US Census Bureau.
 We thank Karen Battle, danah boyd, Ryan Cumings-Menon, Jason Devine, Michele Hedrick, Daniel Kifer, Alexandra Krause, Philip Leclerc, Jennifer Shopkorn, and Kathleen Styles.
-This article is forthcoming in the \textit{Annual Review of Statistics and Its Applications} (2022).
-This pre-print was prepared on June 7, 2022.
+This article is forthcoming in the \textit{Annual Review of Statistics and Its Applications} (2023).
+This preprint was prepared on December 27, 2022 to make the preprint conform to the final journal copy edits.
+Preprint versions contain verified links for all cited work.
+If there are additional pre-publication edits, the arxiv version [\url{http://arxiv.org/abs/2206.03524}] will be updated.